-Homemade Espresso Drinks (Lattes, etc) – No Fancy Machine Needed!
+How To Make Espresso Drinks (Lattes, etc) – No Fancy Machine Needed!

 Did you know that you don’t need an expensive espresso machine to make a great latte or americano?
 Its true, there is not a big up front investment requirement to enjoy a good espresso.

-• Milk of choice or water for americano.
+• Milk of choice or water for Americano

 • Extra ingredients (syrups, flavorings of choice, whip cream).